jgm/pandoc/INSTALL.md

   - Alternatively, you can install pandoc using [homebrew](http://brew.sh): `brew install pandoc`.
-    Note: This method installs pandoc from source, so it will take a long time and a lot of disk space for the ghc compiler and dependent Haskell libraries.
+    Note: If you are using macOS < 10.10, this method installs pandoc from source, so it will take a long time and a lot of disk space for the ghc compiler and dependent Haskell libraries.

   - For PDF output, you'll also need LaTeX.
 Because a full [MacTeX] installation takes more than a gigabyte of disk space, we recommend